kobutaeva/kobutaeva.github.io/_pages/research.md

 2.  **Butaeva, K.** (2017).
 Composite Semi-Parametric Model of Income Distribution in Russia [in Russian]. *Modern Economics: Problems and Solutions*, 5(89), 43-48.
     [🔗 PDF](https://journals.vsu.ru/meps/)

-3.  **Butaeva, K.** (2017). *Title of Your Second Paper*.
-Composite Semi-Parametric Model of Income Distribution in Russia [in Russian]. *Vestnik Tyumenskogo Gosudarstvennogo Universiteta.
+3.  **Butaeva, K.** (2017).
+Income Inequality as an Object of Economic Research in the Context of Analyzing the Standard of Living and Public Welfare [in Russian]. *Vestnik Tyumenskogo Gosudarstvennogo Universiteta.
 Sotsial’no-ekonomicheskie i Pravovye Issledovaniya*, 3(3), 71-86.
     [🔗 PDF](https://vestnik.utmn.ru/sociology/vypuski/2017-tom-3/3/467406/)

 4.  **Butaeva, K.** (2016).
 Considering the Problem of Personal Income Distribution in Russia [in Russian]. *Living Standards of the Population in the Regions of Russia*, (2), 130-136.